iomatix/-SCPSL-AudioManagerAPI/AudioManagerAPI/README.md

 }
 ```

-### 4. Play Audio
+### 3. Play Audio

-Use the `IAudioManager` to play audio at specific positions, with optional configuration.
+Use `IAudioManager` to play audio at specific positions, with optional speaker configuration.

 ```csharp
 using UnityEngine;